LTurret/ArisaMatsuda/README.md

 #### join.py

 > [!WARNING]
-> The roles are statically configured for my server; you will need to modify the source code to match your own roles.
+> The roles are statically configured for my server; you will need to modify the source code to enable this feature and match your own roles.

 This extension is designed for managing server members.
 A member with chat permissions can use this command to grant view access to selected channels.